rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

     jupyter notebook

-The above command will produce output similar to the following example:
+This will produce output similar to the following:

 .. code-block:: bash